Cats + Dogs + Horses

 Are there any precautions?

-Although this remedy contains only a small percentage of Liquorice (diluted) extract, as a precaution, those with high blood pressure, congestive heart failure, kidney or liver disease, are best to use the redued maintenance dose as shown on on label or as needed rather than ongoing daily dosing.
+Although this remedy contains only a small percentage of Liquorice (diluted) extract, as a precaution, those with high blood pressure, congestive heart failure, kidney or liver disease, are best to use the redued maintenance dose as shown on on label or take when needed, rather than ongoing daily dosing.

 Pets about to breed should avoid this preparation prior to breeding due to the Valerian root